SnoWFLakE0s/Designed-Trinkets/Sire T3 Pickguard/README.md

 * **Infill:** 20-40% is sufficient.
 * **Bed Size:** Ensure your printer's build plate is large enough to accommodate the pickguard (approx. 220mm x 220mm).
 I was able to just fit it within my FlashForge AD5MP.

-### 3. CNC Machining / Laser Cutting
+### 3. CNC Routing / Laser Cutting

-The `.dxf` file is ready to be used with a CNC router or laser cutter.
+The `.dxf` file is ready to be used with a CNC router or laser cutter. **File units are in millimeters!**
-* **Material:** Standard 3-ply or single-ply plastic pickguard blanks are ideal.
+* **Material:** Standard pickguard blanks are ideal if routing... if lasercutting, you can reasonably use 1/8" or 1/16" acrylic.
+That's what I used.
 * **Tooling:** Use a fine-bit router for clean edges.
 If laser cutting, you may need to do a finishing pass to clean up the edges.
 * **Countersinking:** Remember to countersink the screw holes after cutting for a flush fit with standard pickguard screws.